Herredm1/MoneySpent/README.md

 # MoneySpent
-Find out how much many you spent on Amazon
+Find out how much money you've spent on Amazon

 Get your Amazon Data: